Ipswich Town F.C.: Under-21s and Academy

-Ipswich currently runs a Category Two Academy, with a five-year plan to improve to Category One.
-The academy is run by Bryan Klug.
-The academy was particularly successful in the 1990s, producing a number of first-team players including Kieron Dyer, Richard Wright and Titus Bramble.
-More recently, Andre Dozzell, son of Jason Dozzell, has graduated from the academy, going on to score in his debut for the club in 2016.
+Ipswich currently runs a category one academy.
+The academy was particularly successful in the 1960s producing some of Town's greatest players including Kevin Beattie, Terry Butcher, John Wark and Mick Mills.
+The academy was also very successful in the 1990s, producing a number of first-team players including Kieron Dyer, Richard Wright and Titus Bramble.
+In more recent years, the academy has produced more young players going onto the first-team including Jordan Rhodes, Luke Woolfenden, Flynn Downes and Andre Dozzell, who like his father Jason Dozzell, scored on his debut at the age of 16.

 Player of the Year

 Towards the end of each season, a player is voted as the 'Player of the Year' by the club's fans.

 Hall of Fame

 In 2007, the club created a hall of fame into which a number of personnel associated with the club are inducted every year.
-The inaugural members, Ray Crawford, Mick Mills, Ted Phillips and John Wark, were selected in 2007 by a ballot of former Ipswich players.
+The inaugural members, Ray Crawford, Mick Mills, Ted Phillips and John Wark, were inducted in 2007 by a ballot of former Ipswich players.